rust-osdev/uefi-rs/book/src/tutorial/building.md

 ## Toolchain

 In order to compile for UEFI, an appropriate target must be installed.
-The easiest way to set this up is using a [rustup toolchain file].
+Unless your operating system provides packages for the Rust UEFI targets, the easiest way to set this up is using a [rustup toolchain file].
 In the root of your repository, add `rust-toolchain.toml`:

 ```toml
 [toolchain]